 PS4 Pro vs. PS5 graphics

 During system architect Mark Cerny’s “The Road to PS5” speech, we got our first look at the PS5’s specs.
-Like the PS4 Pro, the PS5 will also use a custom AMD Radeon chip, but as you’d expect, the newer system will be more powerful.
-The PS5 has over double the number of CUs than on the PS4 Pro, but the main thing that will make a world of difference are its teraflops.
+Like the PS4 Pro, the PS5 uses a custom AMD Radeon chip, but as you’d expect, the newer system is more powerful.
+The PS5 has more than double the number of CUs than on the PS4 Pro, but the main thing that makes a world of difference is the teraflops.
 TFLOPs is a term you might have heard a lot recently when discussing the new systems.
 It’s sort of a buzzword, but it does matter a great deal.

 In essence, a TFLOP is a direct measurement of the computer’s (or in this case, the console’s) performance.
 The term refers to the system’s ability to calculate one trillion floating-point operations per second.
 The PS4 Pro includes 4.2 TFLOPs, which means it can handle 4.2 trillion floating-point calculations per second.
 The PS5, on the other hand, will double that and then some, offering 10.3 TFLOPs.